 All Outbacks have a 2-row/5-passenger setup, and one of this Subie's best traits is its interior roominess.
 There's good legroom in the second row and excellent cargo capacity overall.
 With rear seats in place, there's 35.5 cubic feet for your gear.
 Fold the seats and it opens to a huge 73.3 cubic feet of mostly flat, usable space.
 Up front, the seats are comfortable and well-supported, and the view out is commanding.
 Controls are easy to see and access.
 Lower-trim models use cloth, while higher models are outfitted in leather.
 In Touring trim, the Outback can pass for a premium car.

-The latest-gen Outback continues to cross over from a lifted wagon to a crossover SUV.
-Updates for 2018 embolden the Outback's attitude.
-Most notable is up front, where the Subaru's hexagonal grille now has the brand's logo and adjoining line spanning the center.
-The headlights also get a tweak, and available steering-responsive units are now offered.
-Complementing the Outback's outdoorsy appeal are roof racks and lower body cladding.
-Even the doorsills seem to demand you get out and get active: They're designed to act as a step so you can access the roof to strap on your bike, canoe or skis.
+The latest-gen Outback continues its evolution from lifted wagon to a crossover SUV.
+Up top is a unique integrated roof rack with swinging crossbars that hide away when not in use.
+On Premium and higher trims, large fog lights are embedded in the heavy front cladding while Limited and Touring trims add steering-responsive headlights.
+Complementing the Outback's outdoorsy appeal are rugged but stylish wheels and thick lower body cladding.
+Even the doorsills seem to demand you get out and get active: They're designed to act as a step, so you can access the roof to strap on your bike, canoe or skis.

-The 2018 Outback has a Manufacturer's Suggested Retail Price (MSRP) starting at $26,810 for a base 2.5i model.
-One trim higher, at $28, 910, you'll get more creature comforts in the Premium trim.
-A top-line 4-cylinder Outback Touring model starts at $37,405, while a 6-cylinder Outback begins at $36,310 and can reach nearly $40,000 fully loaded.
-At these prices, the Outback undercuts the starting price of an automatic-transmission VW Golf Alltrack, a similar rugged wagon, and is lower than a more traditional 2-row crossover SUV like the Ford Edge.
-The Kia Sorento and Hyundai Santa Fe Sport are closer in line with the Outback's starting price, but they don't come with all-wheel drive (AWD) as standard.
+The 2019 Subaru Outback crossover SUV has a Manufacturer's Suggested Retail Price (MSRP) starting at $27,320 for a base 2.5i model.
+One trim higher, at $29,420, you'll get more creature comforts in the Premium trim.
+A top-line 4-cylinder Outback Touring model starts at $37,770, while a 6-cylinder Outback begins at $35,970 and can reach nearly $40,000 fully loaded.
+At these prices, the Outback is on par with an automatic-transmission VW Golf Alltrack, a similar rugged wagon, and is lower than a more traditional 2-row crossover SUV like the Ford Edge.
+The Kia Sorento and Hyundai Santa Fe cost less but don't come with all-wheel drive as standard.
 Before buying, check the KBB.com Fair Purchase Price to see what others in your area are paying for their new Subaru.
-On the resale front, the Subaru Outback is expected to hold its value very well.
+On the resale front, the Subaru Outback holds its value very well, and it won an award in the midsize SUV/crossover (2-row) segment in the KBB 2019 Best Resale Value Awards.

 The Outback comes in four main trims: base, Premium, Limited and Touring.
-Even the least expensive Outback includes all-wheel drive with X-Mode for off-roading, an automatic transmission, 6-way manual-adjust driver's seat, automatic headlights, cruise control, 17-inch wheels and 6.5-inch touch-screen infotainment system with Bluetooth and Android Auto/Apple CarPlay connectivity.
-We recommend stepping up at least one level to the Premium, which adds an 8-inch screen, CD player, two more speakers (six total), dual-zone climate control, 10-way-power driver's seat, fog lights, heated front seats and four USB ports, including two in back.
+Even the least expensive Outback includes EyeSight, all-wheel drive with X-Mode for off-roading, an automatic transmission, 6-way manual-adjust driver's seat, automatic headlights, cruise control, 17-inch wheels and 6.5-inch touch-screen infotainment system with Bluetooth, SiriusXM, CD player and Android Auto/Apple CarPlay connectivity.
+We recommend stepping up at least one level to the Premium, which adds an 8-inch screen, two more speakers (six total), dual-zone climate control, 10-way-power driver's seat, fog lights, heated front seats and four USB ports, including two in back.
 It also opens the door for more options.

-By climbing trims or checking the options box, you can outfit your Outback with the highly useful safety and driver-assist system known as the EyeSight.
-The system bundles adaptive cruise control, lane-departure warning, lane-keep assist, pre-collision braking and even reverse automatic braking.
+By climbing trims or checking the options box, you can outfit your Outback with even more driver assists such as high-beam assist, blind-spot detection and rear cross-traffic alert.
 The available power liftgate has a programmable maximum height, and there's a voice-activated navigation system.
 Also available is a leather interior trimmed with classy-looking faux wood on Limited models, along with an upgraded harman/kardon audio system.
+There are also numerous dealer-installed items ranging from remote start to rack systems for bikes, kayaks or cargo carriers.

 STARLINK INFOTAINMENT SYSTEM